 The definition module 418 may also contain Initialization URLs 420 which reference resources containing content.
-The content resourses may be HTML (Hypertext Markup Language), dHTML, images, programs such as Java applets, or any other file supported by HTTP.
+The content resources may be HTML (Hypertext Markup Language), dHTML, images, programs such as Java applets, or any other file supported by HTTP.
 The Initialization URLs 420 contains the name of the protocol required to access the resource, a domain name that identifies a specific computer on a network, such as the Internet, and a hierarchical description of a file location on that specific computer.
 These files or resources are then used by the home NIM to fill in the frame and controls with content.
 In addition, the definition module 418 may contain other details such as the location 421 on a user's computer screen where the NIM should initially open.

 The NIMIndex may be used to search for, learn about, and collect NIMs.
-The NIMIndex is typically accessed from either a Web browser, such as Internet Explorer® or Netscape Navigator® or from the home NIM, 108 of FIG. 1.
-A user may search for NIMs by, or according to, any field of the NIM Templates table 415 via the NIMIndex.
+The the home NIM, 108 of FIG. 1.
+A user may search for NIMs by, or according to, any field of the NIM Templates table 415 via